-What are war crimes — and could Russia be committing them in Ukraine?
+Has Russia committed war crimes in Ukraine?
+Here’s what we know.

 What counts as a war crime?

-The modern framework for assessing war crimes was born out of the Nuremberg trials after World War II, in which Nazi Party officials, military officers and German elites were tried on charges including crimes against humanity.
-The international community sought to set guardrails that would minimize the horror of future conflicts.
+The modern framework for assessing war crimes was born out of the Nuremberg trials following World War II.
+Nazi Party officials, military officers and German elites were tried on charges including crimes against humanity.
+At the time, the international community sought to establish guardrails that would minimize the horror of future conflicts.

 People often use “war crimes” colloquially to describe a range of actions prohibited under international law during conflict, said William Schabas, a professor of international law at Middlesex University in London.
 But the term has a precise, technical definition, referring to violations of international law governing conduct in combat and during occupation.